ppedrord/fixtures/README.md

 # fixtures

-Before we start to talk about fixtures, we need to understand a little more about tests.
+Before we start to talk about fixtures, we need to understand a little more about tests.<br>
-<\p>

 ## Test Structure 3A:

-Kent Beck, in Test Driven-Development By Example, on page 99 said that every test consists of, at least, 3 steps:
+Kent Beck, in Test Driven-Development By Example, on page 99 said that every test consists of, at least, 3 steps:<br>

-<p>-Arrange: is where we create objects, provide data and prepare everything for we use to exercise our method;
+<p><strong>-Arrange</strong>: is where we create objects, provide data and prepare everything for we use to exercise our method;

-<p>-Act:  is where we interact with the SUT (System Under Test);
+<p>-<strong>Act</strong>:  is where we interact with the SUT (System Under Test);

-<p>-Assert: is where we look the results given after the Act step and check if it looks how we'd expected.
+<p>-<strong>Assert</strong>: is where we look the results given after the Act step and check if it looks how we'd expected.</p>

-All these steps can be in a single line of code, and Kent Beck says that it is called One Step Test.
+<p>All these steps can be in a single line of code, and Kent Beck says that it is called One Step Test.<br>

-But, create tests can result in a redundant code, causing problems like performance drop.
+But, create tests can result in a redundant code, causing problems like performance drop.<br>

-"If we want to remove duplication from our model code, do we want to remove it also from our test code?
-Maybe."
-Kent Beck, Test Driven-Development By Example, pg.
-163
+<p><em>"If we want to remove duplication from our model code, do we want to remove it
+also from our test code?
+Maybe."</em> Kent Beck, Test Driven-Development By Example, pg.
+163<br>

 From that idea, we can understand for what we use fixtures.

 ## What are fixtures?

-A test fixture is the fixed state that exists at the start of a test.
+A <strong>test fixture</strong> is the fixed state that exists at the start of a test.
 A test fixture ensures that a test is repeatable—every time a test is run it starts in the same state so it should produce the same results.
 A fixture may be set up before the test runs and torn down after it has finished.